 Fort Wayne is easily accessible from most points.
 The Pennsylvania, Nickel Plate, New York Central, and Wabash lines enter Fort Wayne.
-To reach the Bible School from any of the numerous steam and electric lines, take a South Wayne electric car to Rudisill Boulevard.
+To reach the Bible Institute from any of the numerous steam and electric lines, take a South Wayne electric car to Rudisill Boulevard.

 Information of any kind is given cheerfully on request.
 Catalogues are mailed free to anyone who may desire them.
 Applications for admission will receive prayerful attention.
 Use regular application blanks whenever convenient.
-If you do not have one, write for it and it will be sent at once.
-Satisfactory arrangements should always be made with the Dean before coming to the School as a student.
-All applicants are advised to enter the School at the opening of the first or second term because it is very difficult to grasp a subject after the class has advanced.
+If you do not have one, write for it, and it will be sent at once.
+Satisfactory arrangements should always be made with the Registrar before coming as a student.
+All applicants are advised to enter the school at the opening of the first or second term because it is very difficult to grasp a subject after the class has advanced.

-Visitors are welcome to the School at any time.
+Visitors are welcome at any time.

-Address all inquiries concerning the courses of study, catalogues, application blanks, etc., to Dean, Bible Training School, Fort Wayne, Indiana.
+Address all inquiries concerning the courses of study, catalogues, application blanks, etc., to Registrar, Bible Institute, Fort Wayne, Indiana.